JTan2231/swe-job-scraper/README.md

 `blacklist.py` contains the blacklist and whitelist for key words.
 Additional words appearing in the frequencies dictionary are due to specific skills listed by employers on their job postings.

+Run `jobscrape.py` as main to execute the program.
 Tested with python 3.9.3.
 Requires [tqdm](https://github.com/tqdm/tqdm).